-No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities activities by PHA and/or Development Partners.
+] No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities activities by PHA and/or Development Partners.
 Complete URA relocation of owners and tenants of condemned property. finance development or to private developers.
-66. South Phila area planning 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
-May be developed by PHA or alternative financing services by a CDC, non-profit, or Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
-Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
-May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+6 South Phila area planning 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or Capital Funds to develop units. conveyances to PRA May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
-67. Southwest Phila Area planning 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
-May be developed by PHA or alternative financing services by a CDC, non-profit, or Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
-Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
+6 Southwest Phila Area planning Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or Capital Funds to develop units. conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
 May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
-68. Spring Garden Apartments PA002020 203 Family Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program Potential demolition and disposition applications may be submitted for a portion of site.
+6 Spring Garden Apartments PA002020 203 Family Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program Potential demolition and disposition applications may be submitted for a portion of site.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component in connection with potential modernization and revitalization.